MicrosoftLearning/AI-102-AIEngineer/Instructions/17-object-detection.md

 ## Create Custom Vision resources

-You should have created **Custom Vision** resources for training and prediction in a previous exercise, but of not (or if you have deleted them), use the following instructions to create them.
+If you already have **Custom Vision** resources for training and prediction in your Azure subscription, you can use them in this exercise.
+If not, use the following instructions to create them.

 1. In a new browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *custom vision*, and create a **Custom Vision** resource with the following settings: